 How Will Winners in Elections Be Noted?

 Once we have the initial results of either the Primary Election or the General Election, we will display the winners on an election results page.
 Then we will update the Find a Candidate alphabetical listing by noting “winner” next to candidates who won and notate winners on individual candidate pages.
-We will also notate winners on the candidate comparison district pages in green.

 Does TNVoterGuide.org Cover Other Races?